revarcline/revarcline.github.io/_posts/2021-04-09-class-to-build-a-bootstrap-grid-in-javascript.md

-[Bootstrap](https://getbootstrap.com/) and lightweight alternatives like [minstyle.io]()https://minstyle.io/ help designers build out flexible responsive web pages by denoting a 12-column grid with css selectors like so:
+[Bootstrap](https://getbootstrap.com/) and lightweight alternatives like [minstyle.io](https://minstyle.io/) help designers and developers build out flexible responsive web pages by creating a 12-column grid with css selectors like so:

 ```html
 <div class="container">